sherwinfarrell/tinnierurl/readme.md

 # URL Shortener Service
-Tech Stack: Python, Flask, Postgresql as well as Some HTML and CSS.
+**Tech Stack:** Python, Flask, Postgresql as well as Some HTML and CSS.
-Deployment: The application is deployed on heroku with the help of postgresql database provided by heroku.
+**Deployment:** The application is deployed on heroku with the help of postgresql database provided by heroku.
-Main File: server.py --> Contains all the routes as well.
+**Main File:** server.py --> Contains all the routes -> Index, Post for Shortening URL, Get for Resolving URL
-Util: Contains App Logic and Models
+**Util:**
+1. Shortener.py -> Contains Logic for the Shortening the URL
+2. Models.py -> Contains Model for the DB and transactions with the Postgres Database.
+3. Db and Log.py -> Db.py instantiates the DB and log.py is a Custom Logger Class Used by all the services.
+The logs are store in logs/my.log.

-Procfile: Used to configure how the application will be started on heroku.
+**Procfile:** Used to configure how the application will be started on heroku.

 **Link to the Deployed Version of the applicstion:**
 https://tinnieurl.herokuapp.com/